 Agile methods exist as sets of conventions that follow agile values and principles and help teams achieve an agile environment or culture.
 This means that every team will have its own agile software development model and methodology.

 Agile frameworks or methodologies support a broad swath of the software development life cycle.
 Some agile methods such as pragmatic agile development, XP, and agile modeling focus on the practices, while others like scrum and kanban focus on managing workflow.
 Some methods such as FDD support requirements specification activities, while others such as DSDM and RUP support the full development life cycle.
+Various agile methodology pros and cons are associated with different techniques and methods.

 Some of the most common agile development models include: